The Extraocular Muscles

 In a complete cranial nerve III paralysis, the upper eyelid also will be nearly closed from a ptosis.
 The pupil might be dilated and unreactive as well.

-When the trochlear nerve (cranial nerve IV) is damaged, a palsy of the superior oblique muscle may occur, resulting in a hypertropia of the affected eye.
-People with this condition will experience both a vertical and a torsional diplopia (double vision), and they will compensate for this by tilting the head toward the shoulder of the unaffected eye.
+When the trochlear nerve (cranial nerve IV) is damaged, a palsy of the superior oblique muscle may occur.
+Typically, this will resut in an excyclotorsion (outward rotation), along with a lesser hypertropia and esotropia (upward and inward movement) of the affected eye.
+People with this condition will experience both a vertical and a torsional diplopia, and they will compensate for this by tilting the head toward the shoulder of the unaffected eye.

 When utilizing the Bielschowsky head-tilt test, the person is told to tilt his/her head toward the shoulder of the affected eye.
 An overaction of the inferior oblique, and an elevation of the affected eye (and marked diplopia), will result.